Improving Organizational Performance

 Now visualize the workflow of a creative knowledge worker: nothing, nothing, nothing, nothing, flash of brilliance, nothing, nothing, nothing.” —Jay Cross (1944-2015)

-Based on 120 case studies he reviewed, Gary Klein identified five types of ‘triggers’ that produced insights.
+Based on 120 case studies, Gary Klein identified five types of ‘triggers’ that produced insights.

 - Creative Desperation

 Most of these five triggers can be enhanced through informal and social learning, and the individual practice of personal knowledge mastery.
-Insights usually come while working, resting, and playing — not while undergoing formal education or training.
+Insights often come while working, resting, and playing — or even in the shower — but not while undergoing formal education or training.

 Knowledge-sharing Requires Trust